-As your travel around Western Australia, you can utilise the helpful service and information provided by the local Visitor Information Centre.
+As your travel around Western Australia by motorhome, you can utilise the helpful service and information provided by the local Visitor Information Centre.
 Visit www.westernaustralia.com for a comprehensive guide to Western Australia Visitor Information Centres.

 The population of Western Australia is around 2 million.
 About 1.5 million people live in the capital city of Perth.